kevinMudenge/kevinMudenge/README.md

 # Hi there! 👋
 I'm Kevin Mudenge.

-A Front End Web Developer | A Mobile Developer from Kenya.
+A Front End Web Developer | A Budding Mobile Developer from Kenya.

 ## About Me
 ### I, Heart: Embracing Individuality in a World of Many